--pdfencrypt

 No user or owner password.
 This allows the document to be opened in Adobe Acrobat without specifying a user or owner name.

-The encryption uses a 40-bit encryption key (as opposed to a 128-bit encryption key).
+For encryption other than AES encryption, the encryption uses a 40-bit encryption key (as opposed to a 128-bit encryption key).

 The permissions are to not allow any modifications to the document.